+266E Wearing of seatbelts by passengers 4 years old or older but less than 7 years old
-- (2) If the passenger is less than 6 months old, he or she must be restrained in a suitable and properly fastened and adjusted rearward facing approved child restraint. - Note 1: Approved child restraint is defined in subrule (7) and rearward facing is defined in subrule (6A). - Note 2: See subrule (4B) if a passenger cannot safely be restrained as required by this subrule because of his or her height or weight. - (2A) If the passenger is 6 months old or older, but is less than 4 years old, he or she must be restrained in a suitable and properly fastened and adjusted: - (a) rearward facing approved child restraint; or - (b) forward facing approved child restraint that has an inbuilt harness. - Note 1: Approved child restraint is defined in subrule (7) and forward facing and rearward facing are defined in subrule (6A). - Note 2: See subrule (4C) if a passenger cannot safely be restrained as required by this subrule because of his or her height or weight. - (2B) If the passenger is 4 years old or older, but is less than 7 years old, he or she must: - (a) be restrained in a suitable and properly fastened and adjusted forward facing approved child restraint that has an inbuilt harness; or - (b) be placed on a properly positioned approved booster seat and be restrained by either a suitable lap and sash type approved seatbelt that is properly adjusted and fastened, or by a suitable approved child safety harness that is properly adjusted and fastened; or

-- (c) if he or she is seated in a seating position in a part of the vehicle that is designed primarily for the carriage of goods: - (i) be restrained by a suitable lap and sash type seatbelt that is properly adjusted and fastened; or - (ii) have the midsection of his or her body restrained by a suitable lap type seatbelt that is properly adjusted and fastened, and have his or her upper body restrained by an approved child safety harness that is properly adjusted and fastened. - Note 1: Approved booster seat, approved child restraint and approved child safety harness are defined in subrule (7), approved seatbelt is defined in the dictionary and forward facing is defined in subrule (6A). - Note 2: See subrule (4D) if a passenger cannot safely be restrained as required by this subrule because of his or her height or weight. - Note 3: In relation to paragraph (b), subrule (4E) permits an approved child safety harness to be worn instead of the sash part of a lap and sash seatbelt. - Note 4 In relation to paragraph (c), under rule 268 (2), a person may only occupy a seating position in a part of a vehicle that is designed primarily for the carriage of goods if that position is suitable for the size and weight of the person. - (2C) The driver does not have to ensure subrule (2), (2A) or (2B) is complied with for a passenger if: - (a) the driver is carrying a medical certificate that states a medical practitioner believes the passenger should not be restrained in any of the ways described in those subrules because of a medical condition or disability that the passenger has; and - (b) the passenger is properly restrained in a child restraint that has been designed for, and is suitable for use by, the passenger or a person with the same medical condition or disability as the passenger; and - (c) the driver is complying with any conditions stated in the medical certificate; and - (d) no other law of this jurisdiction states that this subrule does not apply.
+- (1) If a passenger is 4 years old or older, but is less than 7 years old, the passenger must: - (a) be restrained in a suitable and properly fastened and adjusted forward facing approved child restraint that has an inbuilt harness; or - (b) be placed on a properly positioned approved booster seat and be restrained by either a suitable lap and sash type approved seatbelt that is properly adjusted and fastened, or by a suitable approved child safety harness that is properly adjusted and fastened; or - (c) if the passenger is seated in a seating position in a part of the vehicle that is designed primarily for the carriage of goods: - (i) be restrained by a suitable lap and sash type seatbelt that is properly adjusted and fastened; or - (ii) have the midsection of the passenger's body restrained by a suitable lap type seatbelt that is properly adjusted and fastened, and have the passenger's upper body restrained by an approved child safety harness that is properly adjusted and fastened. - Note 1: Approved child restraint, approved child safety harness and approved seatbelt are defined in the dictionary and forward facing is defined in rule 266. - Note 2: In relation to paragraph (b), rule 266J permits an approved child safety harness to be worn instead of the sash part of a lap and sash seatbelt. - Note 3: In relation to paragraph (c), under rule 268(2), a person may only occupy a seating position in a part of a vehicle that is designed primarily for the carriage of goods if that position is suitable for the size and weight of the person.

+Rule 266F Exemption for driver because of passenger's medical condition etc approved booster seat means a booster seat approved, for the Australian Road Rules, under another law of this jurisdiction.